California’s Insurance Crisis: A Turning Point at State Farm’s Emergency Hearing

 The Department of Insurance: A Surprising Ally

-The California Department of Insurance (CDI) — often seen as a consumer protection agency — took a surprisingly supportive stance during the hearing.
-The department agreed that the 17% increase appeared “justified and necessary” under current conditions.
+The California Department of Insurance (CDI), often seen as a watchdog for consumers, took an unexpected supportive stance during the hearing.

 Consumer Watchdog: Crying Foul